 Amino acid profile: EAAs & BCAAs

-Pea protein is not technically a complete protein because it’s low in methionine, while soy protein is a complete protein.
-However, pea protein can be combined with brown rice, hemp, or many other protein foods for additional methionine.
-Additionally, some pea protein powders have methionine added to the formula to make it a complete protein.
+Pea protein is not technically a complete protein because it’s low in methionine.
+However, pea protein can be combined with brown rice, hemp, or other protein foods for additional methionine.
+Additionally, some pea protein powders are enriched with methionine to make it a complete protein.

-Here is a breakdown of the EAA and BCAA content in pea and soy protein (3, 4):
+Here is a breakdown of the EAA and BCAA content in pea protein (1, 2):

-- Pea: Contains all EAAs but is low in methionine
+- Contains all EAAs but is low in methionine

 - Contains all BCAAs, including 71-81 mg leucine per gram of protein (adequate for maximal MPS)